XXVIII RoboCup International Symposium 2025

 Plenary Welcome

-Greetings and announcement best paper candidates
+Greetings and announcement of best paper candidates

 9:00 – 10:00